stepanataccolade/docsv2/sources/ci_subscriptions.md

 ## Project actions

-You can enable projects and trigger manual builds from the subscription dashboard.
+You can enable projects and trigger manual builds from the CI tab of the Subscription page.

 ###Enabling a project

-You can enable a project for CI by going to the subscription dashboard and clicking on the `Enable Project` button on the right.
+You can enable a project for CI by going to the clicking on the `Enable Project` button.

 <img src="../images/project_dashboard_list.png" alt="Dashboard List Page" style="width:800px;"/>